-Stage 1 means that the cancer is just in the neck of the womb.
+Stage 1 means that the cancer is only in the neck of the womb (cervix).
 Read about stage 1 cervical cancer and how it is treated.

 Stage 2 means the cancer has spread outside the cervix, into the surrounding tissues.
 Find out about stage 2 cervical cancer and how it is treated.

-In stage 3 the cancer has spread from the cervix into the structures around it.
-See what stage 3 cervical cancer is and the treatment options.
+Stage 3 means the cancer has spread from the cervix into the structures around it.
+Find out how doctors treat this stage of cervical cancer.

 Small cell cancer of the cervix is a rare type of cervical cancer.
 Find out more about what it is and how it's treated.